-Revenue comprises revenue from call center operations, business process outsourcing and also content process outsourcing solutions.
+Revenue comprises revenue from business process outsourcing and also content process outsourcing solutions.
 These services are rendered through contractual arrangements entered into with customers by the Group companies.

-Revenue from call center operations and business process outsourcing is primarily recognized by reference to hours/ daily basis as the time is incurred.
+Revenue from call business process outsourcing is primarily recognized by reference to hours/ daily basis as the time is incurred and revenue is recognized over the time basis.
+Customers are invoiced on monthly basis.